m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 I've made a thing that's considerably complicated, and there are reasons why I want to have that thing, but you can boil the same concept down to a very simple thing indeed.

-We already have a type system provided by the language, why not just use it to represent our objects?
+We already have a type system provided by our programming language, why not just use it to represent our objects?

 ```rust
 struct Goblin {